Harmonica-Men/AstroShare-Blog/README.md

 ### Accessibility

-Ensuring accessibility is a key priority for XemiJobs.
+Ensuring accessibility is a key priority for AstroBlog.
 We've taken great care to make sure our platform is inclusive and usable by as many people as possible, regardless of their abilities or the devices they are using.

 Throughout the development process, we adhered to the Web Content Accessibility Guidelines (WCAG) to guarantee that our site meets accessibility standards.
 This includes: